Function

 )

-As a special case, the result of splitting the empty string “” is an empty vector, not a vector containing a single string.
-The reason for this special case is that being able to represent an empty vector is typically more useful than consistent handling of empty elements.
+As a special case, the result of splitting the empty string “” is an empty array, not an array containing a single string.
+The reason for this special case is that being able to represent an empty array is typically more useful than consistent handling of empty elements.
 If you do need to represent empty elements, you’ll need to check for the empty string before calling g_strsplit_set().

 Note that this function works on bytes not characters, so it can’t be used to delimit UTF-8 strings for anything but ASCII characters.